-If you are familiar with the application process, the most efficient way to submit an application is online
+The most efficient way to submit an application is online:

 Through the Planning Portal.
-Once you have registered for the site, you can complete your application form, buy site location plans, upload supporting documents and pay fees online
+Once you have registered for the site, you can complete your application form, buy site location plans, upload supporting documents and pay fees electronically.

-Alternatively, planning application forms can be downloaded from our Forms Download web page.
+Alternatively, planning application forms can be downloaded from the Planning Portal.

 What type of application is needed?